yadakhov/json/readme.md

 ## Dependencies
 PHP 5.4 for short array syntax.

-This package uses illuminate/support for the array_get, array_dot helpers.
-No reason to reinvent the wheel.
+This package uses illuminate/support for the array and string helpers.
+Standing on the shoulders of giants.